openshift/enhancements/enhancements/builds/entitlements.md

 >on what the order of precedence will be (with the take on that listed below).
 > 4. There has also been a question in the past needing to shard entitlements due to API rate limiting.
 To date, it
 >has been stated that is not a concern for builds.
 Periodic checkpoints here could be prudent.
-> 5. There is also the general question of how entitlements are propagated for our managed service offerings?
-Reaching
+> 5. There is also the general question of how entitlements are propagated for our managed service offerings.
+There are some attempts at capturing the particulars for this below, but it needs some vetting.
->out to the appropriate teams there to understand current capabilities/processes and building from there is needed.
-> 6. And after 4.5 epic planning it was made clear that a more general solution around entitlements, beyond just builds,
->is desired.
-PM has the to-do to investigate, prioritize, and create/assign epics accordingly.
-Investigating in the
->interim around build specific needs via this proposal has been deemed acceptable, but certainly a subsequent, broader
->proposal may necessitate adjustments to this one.

 ## Summary